UKCloud/documentation/articles/oracle/orcl-sco.md

 **Internet-facing solutions.** You are provided with 2 usable public IP addresses, but you can ask for additional public IP addresses by raising a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.
 We reserve the right to decline the request if you have spare capacity in your existing deployment.

-**PSN-facing solutions.** You should raise a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal or contact your Customer Success Manager (CSM) to be assigned your IP address.
+**PSN-facing solutions.** You should raise a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal to be assigned your IP address.
 This solution also comes with shared bandwidth (uncapped).

 **Janet and HSCN solutions.** You have one usable IP address, but you can request additional IP addresses by raising a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.